communiteer/Back-End/README.md

 `Volunteer` -> `Community Group` -> `Activity/Project Suggestion`

 `Volunteer` -> `Newsfeed (potentially drawing articles and data from other volunteering sources)`

 ## DataBase
-https://user-images.githubusercontent.com/25569778/28660086-90decb7e-72a9-11e7-87bc-0d95f8958083.png
+using SQL data base with 9 tables and connect the tables with relations as showm in the image link: https://user-images.githubusercontent.com/25569778/28660086-90decb7e-72a9-11e7-87bc-0d95f8958083.png

 ## Team